internalio/heroku-example/README.md

 ```
 3. Run the installation script:

-This will create a new project called `internalio` and deploy Internal OnPrem.
+This script will prompt you to choose a project name and deploy Internal OnPrem.
 ```
 ./install.sh
 ```